When Jameel Jordan became a petroleum engineering student at the Cullen College he never dreamed he'd also become a mentor to third graders.

 “We’ve seen a great difference with our science proficiency,” Lewis said.
 When she arrived, only 27 percent of students passed the standardized science exams.
 Last year 46 percent passed.

 Lewis, herself, plays a large role in the school’s increasing success.
 She is part cheerleader, part force of nature, determined to push her school forward.
-After three principals in two years, Lewis committed to a five-year term and already says, excitedly, she wants more.
+After three principals in two years, the school scored Lewis, who committed to a five-year term and already says, excitedly, she wants more.
 As a former math specialist, she has goals for STEM courses at Blackshear.

 “We’re ashamed to say ‘I can’t read,’ but we’re not ashamed to say, ‘I have a problem with math or science,’ so we have to teach our scholars that math is as important as reading.” iEducate and UH students are making that happen.